-- Appointment of an individual to a trusted role

-- o Designation of personnel for multiparty control
+- All records of authentication, authorization, recovery, agreement and delivery of key management keys to a key recovery requestor.

 - Installation of the operating system

 - Installation of the CA

 - Installing hardware cryptographic modules

 - o Removing hardware cryptographic modules

 - Destruction of cryptographic modules

 - System startup

 - Logon attempts to CA applications

-- Receipt of hardware / software
+- o Receipt of hardware / software

-- o Attempts to set passwords
+- Attempts to set passwords

-- o Attempts to modify passwords
+- Attempts to modify passwords

-- o Backing up CA internal database
+- Backing up CA internal database

-- o Restoring CA internal database
+- Restoring CA internal database

-- o File manipulation (e.g., creation, renaming, moving)
+- Records of manipulation of critical files (e.g. creation, renaming, moving), critical files will vary between installation, and must be identified in the relevant documentation

-- o Posting of any material to a repository
+- Posting of any material to a repository

+- o The date and time any CA artifact is posted to a public repository

 - Access to CA internal database

 - All certificate compromise notification requests

 - Loading tokens with certificates

-- Shipment of tokens
+- Shipment and receipt of tokens containing key material, or tokens that allow access to key material (e.g., HSM operator cards)

-- o Zeroizing tokens
+- Zeroizing tokens

 - o Re-key of the CA

 - o Configuration changes to the CA server involving:

 - Hardware

 - Software

 - Operating system

 - Patches

-- Security profiles
+Security profiles